dream-horizon-org/raven-panel/docs/docs/journeys/creating-journey.md

 **Add Conditions (Optional):**
 - Click "Add Condition" to add conditions that must pass for the transition to occur
 - Select the property, operator, and value to check
-- All rules must pass for users to progress
+- All conditions must pass for users to progress

 **Example:** Transition from Entry Node to "User Clicks Product" with condition "User is logged in" = true

-See **[Transitions & Rules](./transitions-rules)** for detailed guidance on rules and operators.
+See **[Transitions & conditions](./transitions-rules)** for detailed guidance on rules and operators.

 ---